New Hampshire

 YoY change

 The table below presents the total handle, revenue, and tax income generated by the legal sports betting market in New Hampshire.
-The percentage figure shows how such numbers have evolved compared to the previous month.
+The percentage figure illustrates the evolution of these numbers compared to the previous month.

 Month